near/threshold-signatures/README.md

 The repository provides implementations for both ECDSA and EdDSA.
 Each signature scheme has its own repository that implements it, namely, `src/ecdsa` and `src/eddsa`.\
-Additionally `src/compat` implements a curve trait used only for ecdsa,  `src/proofs` implements \[[Mau09](https://crypto.ethz.ch/publications/files/Maurer09.pdf)\] proofs for discrete logarithms, and `src/protocol` allows defining participants and asynchronous functions that run and test the protocol.\
+Additionally `src/crypto` implements generic mathematical and cryptographic tools used for both schemes such as polynomial manipulations, randomness generation, commitment schemes, etc...  `src/crypto/proofs` implements \[[Mau09](https://crypto.ethz.ch/publications/files/Maurer09.pdf)\] proofs for discrete logarithms, and `src/protocol` allows defining participants, communication channels, asynchronous functions that run and test the protocol and reliable broadcast channel.\
-Some additional files are found in `src`. `src/serde.rs` provides functions to serialize messages, participants and elliptic curve points, `src/participants.rs` provides more complex structures related to participants mainly based on hash maps and `src/crypto.rs` implements a wrapper for Sha256 hash function.
+Some additional files are found in `src`. `src/participants.rs` provides complex structures related to participants mainly based on hash maps and `src/generic_dkg.rs` implements a distributed key generation (DKG) that is agnostic of the curve.

 # Important Technical Details
 ### Threshold ECDSA Functionalities